About Hudson

 The Hudson Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Breckinridge County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Hudson, Kentucky residents are available through the local police department and authorized providers in Breckinridge County.
+Fingerprinting services for Hudson, Kentucky residents are available through local police (where present) and authorized providers in Breckinridge County.
 Services cover background checks, professional licensing, and employment screening.
+Contact local police (where present) or the Breckinridge County Sheriff's Office for scheduling and fees.

-Property records for Hudson, Kentucky are maintained by the Breckinridge Property Valuation Administrator's Office and the Breckinridge County County Clerk.
+Property records for Hudson, Kentucky are maintained by the Breckinridge Property Valuation Administrator's Office and the Breckinridge County Clerk.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Breckinridge County, including parcels in Hudson.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Breckinridge County County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
+The Breckinridge County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Kentucky counties provide online property record searches through their county websites.
-For in-person requests, visit the Breckinridge County offices at the county courthouse.
 The Breckinridge County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Hudson, Kentucky residents are available through both county and state offices.
 The Kentucky Cabinet for Health and Family Services, Vital Statistics, located in Frankfort, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Kentucky.
 Orders can be placed online, by mail, or in person.
 Locally, the Breckinridge County Clerk's office issues marriage licenses and maintains marriage records for Breckinridge County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.